justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

     If you're a one-man band, go to a coffee shop and buy someone coffee.
 If you're part of a larger organization and you have a bigger user-base, consider talking to your team about hosting some more [formal hallway usability tests](https://www.digitalgov.gov/2014/02/19/10-tips-for-better-hallway-usability-testing/).
 3. **Make a POC** - If you're a building the front-end of a web app, consider spending a day or two putting together a mock-up using [Invisionapp](https://www.invisionapp.com/) or an online code editor like [Plnkr](http://plnkr.co/).
     Cloud prototypes are easy to share.
 Just a matter of sharing a link with your stakeholders and asking for feedback.
 When I build SPAs, I love using online code editors since most of code can be recycled for production with enough practice.
-    If you're building a backend feature, phylosophies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) guide you to build a testable language that you can share with your domain experts.
+    If you're building a backend feature, philosophies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) guide you to build a testable language that you can share with your domain experts.
 4. **Release Early and often** - If you are part of an Agile team that releases software once every couple of months, then you're doing Agile within Waterfall.
     This is one the biggest tools when combating undecisive customers.
 5. **Think Holistically!** - Bottom line is that if you're building on top of unvalidated requirements, your test suite will be in jeopardy.
 Therefore, think holistically about the development process.
 Don't be a cog in the wheel.